Dmitry-Borodkin/voidc/doc/tutorial.md

 ```

 Please note, in contrast to C, in the Starter Language:
-- The identifier to the left of the '=' symbol does NOT denote a variable.
+- The identifier to the left of the `=` symbol does NOT denote a variable.
-- The '=' symbol does NOT denote an assignment.
+- The `=` symbol does NOT denote an assignment.

+In fact, the semantics of `=` in Void is almost the same as in LLVM IR (with respect to "shadowing").

+#### Not all functions are the same...

+Some of them are very different.

+Let's look at 'The extended "Hello, world" example'.
+In it's code there are several "function calls".
+Some of them actually call real functions (in the "C" language sense).
+But some do "something different"...

+Identifiers `v_alloca`, `v_getelementptr` and `v_store` denote so called **"compile-time intrinsic functions"**.